BlackGoatPC/AA-Metal-and-Milk-ReTextures/README.md

   The base images for these updated textures came from an old compilation by Cody Spring and Drgn!
 Netrve which has mostly been made obsolete by newer mods.

-  These specific retextures haven't been done by anyone else though, so I revived and updated this small part of the mod for my use with Alpha Animals.
+  These specific retextures haven't been done by anyone else though, so I revived and updated this small part of the mod for use with Alpha Animals.

   Alpha Animals mod (required, load after) : https://steamcommunity.com/sharedfiles/filedetails/?id=1541721856